sightmachine/sightmachine-sdk/performance/README.md

 If any of these parameters are missing in the configuration file, the script raises an exception to ensure that crucial configuration parameters are provided.

+Additionally, a sample configuration file named 'sample_configs.json' is provided in the repository.

 ### 2. Command Line Arguments
 The script accepts two optional command-line arguments:
-- `--config-file`: Path to the custom configuration file (default: None).
-If provided, the script will use the parameters specified in this file.
-If not provided, the script will use hardcoded default values for configuration parameters.
+- `--config-file`: Path to the json configuration file.
+The script will use the parameters specified in this file.
+If not provided, the script will raise an error.
 - `--metrics-xml`: Path to the XML file where performance metrics will be dumped (default: None).
 If provided, performance metrics will be saved to this file.